nikitalita/mullvadvpn-app/README.md

 ```

 After that copy the files from `gui/src/main/management_interface/` and `gui/build/src/main/management_interface/`
-directories into a single directory on your Apple Silicon Mac, and set the value of
+directories into a single directory on your arm64 machine, and set the value of
 `MANAGEMENT_INTERFACE_PROTO_BUILD_DIR` to that directory while running the main build.

 Make sure that the version of Go on your Mac or Linux machine is 1.16 (the first version to add